 MetaLocator has the ability to automatically detect the location of your visitor based on IP address or mobile device location.
 This article focuses on the IP-address Auto Find used when a web site visitor uses your Interface.

-To enable AutoFind, set your interface's "Data Settings" > AutoFind User and Display Results setting to "Yes".
+To enable AutoFind, set your interface's "Geolocation Settings" > AutoFind User and Display Results setting to "Yes".
 Beyond that basic setting, there are other options to consider.
 Remember that now your users will have a different experience based on their detected location.
 These additional settings are important to consider:

 - You may want to update the AutoFind Search Radius.
 This determines the furthest away a location can be to be included in the AutoFind.